Zimbra/zm-load-testing/README.md

 4. config/env.prop is configured for the Zimbra environment to be tested.
 5. admin account exists and has password of test123 in the Zimbra environment (modify config/users.csv if other account(s) desired).
 6. See src [README.md](src/README.md) for addtional requirements to generate Zimbra JMeter Java Library.
+7. We have clone of zm-zcs in same parent directory.

 ### Execution